fat-forensics/events/index.md

   </tbody>
 </table>

-> **If you wish to prepare for the hands-on exercises beforehand (highly recommended), please have a look at the slides corresponding to the "hands-on session preparation" section of
+> **We strongly suggest participants prepare for the hands-on exercises beforehand.
+  Please have a look at the slides corresponding to the "hands-on session preparation" section of
   [Part 2](#part-2-getting-to-know-fat-forensics) of the tutorial.
   They explain different ways to participate:**